robinheghan/differ/README.md

 ## Maps

 Maps are probably the best supported, and most straight forward type to diff.
 Alterations are a simple map of the key-value pairs missing.
-Removals are a map of keys where the value is 0, or a nested datastructure.
+Removals are a map of keys where the value is 0, or a nested data structure.
 Check the "Usage" section for a decent example.

 ## Sequential types